v79/Caisson/README.md

 val myFiles = request.bind<MyFiles>(arrayListOf("drivingLicense,passport"))
 ```

 This project is in the very earliest stages, and I have a lot to learn about Kotlin, HTTP requests, Reflection and more besides.
-So don't even think of using it :)
+So don't even think of using it :).
+There is a corresponding demo project hosted on github called [https://github.com/v79/spark-caisson-integration](spark-caisson-integration) which implements all the features of Caisson and may prove useful while I'm still working on the documentation.